ThiagoST32/Spring-Batch/README.md

 docker-compose down
 ```

-This command stops the MySQL container and removes the associated network, but retains the database volume for future use.
+This command stops the MySQL container and removes the associated network.

 ## Troubleshooting